BeautyScientist/GSDIANOZAS/README.md

 So here’s the plan.
 Let’s try splitting the day up into 6-minute sessions \- 5 for working and 1 for admin \- and see if, even with this constraint, something worthwhile can be created.
 For example \- a book on how to cope with continual interruptions.
 This opening paragraph is my first trial with the concept.

+#### **Rapidly processing emails**

+The single thing I spent most of time on is my email inbox.
+I’ve made some progress to reducing this over the years.
+I make extensive use of the schedule button so I can deal with emails when it suits me rather than when they arrive.
+I also shunt emails Onto Trello if they look like they will take a lot of attention.
+And ones that can be quickly resolved I try to resolve quickly.

+I’m not doing too badly on all this.
+But given the number of hours involved , it is worth doing anything which scrapes even a small percentage of the time I spend in my inbox.

+One of my other strategies is having templates for replies to common queries.
+This is certainly a time saver, but it is quite clunky.
+It seems like something that an AI tool might be helpful for.
+To this end, I’ve just tried a program called Superhuman.
+It’s too early to say whether it’s any good or not.
+But I think this is one of those situations where getting in and trying things out is a good approach.
+Ideally, I would like to be able to press the button and get a range of potential replies Drafted which I can rapidly pick from and edit as necessary.
+All the stages should be controllable by voice commands for quick key strokes.
+Ideally, I would like to keep my time in my inbox down to 5 minutes an hour of working.

+Let’s see how it goes.

 #### **Essay Crisis versus Inky Swot**

 Many years ago when I was a student there was a clear differentiation between the people who left things to the last minute and the people who got stuff that needed doing out of the way as quickly as possible.
 I tended towards the essay crisis approach, and often had to pull an all-nighter to meet a deadline.
 (An all-nighter for people who’ve never done one isn’t as heroic as it sounds.
 It would typically start at around 12:30am and would involve a toast break at about 6:00am before the final dash in the last hour before the deadline where a reasonable rate of work is finally reached.)